IFAFMultiLA/knowledge-hub-learning-analytics/README.md

 proportion of edge-connected topics in a document with a high proportion of vertice-topic.
-Both graphical representations are obtained using 100 documents with the highest topic proportion for each topic.](paper_files/figure-markdown_github/fignet-1.png) In the left panel of Figure @ref(fig:fignet), we see, that articles with high proportion of engagement topic tend to contain a high proportion of exploration issues and vice versa, as well as to relate to challenges on distance education.
+Both graphical representations are obtained using 100 documents with the highest topic proportion for each topic.](paper_files/figure-markdown_github/fignet-1.png)

+In the left
+panel, we see, that articles with high proportion of engagement topic tend to contain a high proportion of exploration issues and vice versa, as well as to relate to challenges on distance education.
 Articles with high proportion of explanation topic